kimitasharrif/kimitasharrif/README.md

 🧩 Did You Know?

- . 🧠 I can code for 8 hours straight — powered only by passion and strong Kenyan tea.
+ . 🧠 I can code for 8 hours straight — powered only by passion and strong Kenyan coffee.

 🧘 How I Chill